SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Method

 \paragraph{Gaussian Densification.} Gaussian Densification aims to initialize new Gaussians in our Map at each incoming online frame.
 After tracking we have an accurate estimate for the camera pose for this frame, and with a depth image we have a good estimate for where Gaussians in the scene should be.
 However, we don't want to add Gaussians where the current Gaussians already accurately represent the scene geometry.
 Thus we create a densification mask to determine which pixels should be densified:

-This mask indicates where the map isn't adequately dense ($S < 0.5$), or where there should be new geometry in front of the current estimated geometry (the ground-truth depth is in front of the predicted depth, and the depth error is greater than 50 times the median depth error (MDE)).
-For each pixel, based on this mask, we add a new Gaussian following the same procedure for first-frame initialization.
+This mask indicates where the map isn't adequately dense ($S < 0.5$), or where there should be new geometry in front of the current estimated geometry (i.e., the ground-truth depth is in front of the predicted depth, and the depth error is greater than $\lambda$ times the median depth error (MDE), where $\lambda$ is empirically selected as $50$).
+For each pixel, based on this mask, we add a new Gaussian following the same procedure as first-frame initialization.

 \paragraph{Gaussian Map Updating.} This aims to update the parameters of the 3D Gaussian Map given the set of online camera poses estimated so far.
 This is done again by differentiable-rendering and gradient-based-optimization, however unlike tracking, in this setting the camera poses are fixed, and the parameters of the Gaussians are updated.